kaseymallette/blackjack/README.md

         self.is_ace = True
 ```

-* `class Deck`, with methods `__init__(self)` and `new_deck(self)`, creates a deck in new deck order by instantiating a Suit object, which contains a list of all four suits, a Value object, which contains a list of all 13 possible values, and 52 Card objects, appended to a list in new deck order.
+* `class Deck`, with methods `__init__(self)` and `new_deck(self)`, creates a deck in new deck order by initializing a Suit object, which contains a list of all four suits, a Value object, which contains a list of all 13 possible values, and 52 Card objects, appended to a list in new deck order.

 * `class Shoe` has the following methods: <br/> `__init__(self, num, game)`, `build_shoe(self, num, game)`, `enum_shoe(self)`, `count_cards(self, list)`